 Elective Credit Policy

 The participant, with Program Director/Advisor approval, will identify and successfully complete coursework in subject matter related to his/her professional practice.
-All non-LEAD electives must be approved by the Program Director/Advisor.
+All elective courses (LEAD and non-LEAD) must meet minimum eligibility requirements and must be approved by the Program Director/Advisor.
 The majority of participants begin elective coursework once the core program of study has been completed.

 Minimum Elective Course Requirements: